Onesimus, the Useful One

 First, Paul’s petition on Onesimus’s behalf is so powerfully worded that it is hard to image anyone not complying.

-Second, in the only other mention of Onesimus in the Bible, Paul announces that he is sending Tychicus and Onesimus to the people of Colossi.
-Paul also affirms Onesimus as being faithful and a dear brother.
-Since this trip could not have reasonably occurred prior to Onesimus returning to Philemon, it can be safely assumed that Philemon did as Paul requested, allowing Onesimus to return to Paul to work with him on Philemon’s behalf.
+Second, in the only other mention of Onesimus in the Bible, Paul announces that he is sending him and Tychicus to the people of Colossi.
+Paul also affirms the runaway slave as being faithful and a dear brother.
+Since this trip could not have reasonably occurred prior to him returning to Philemon, it can be safely assumed that Philemon did as Paul requested, allowing his slave to return to Paul to work with him on Philemon’s behalf.
 This would put Onesimus in a position to take a trip to Colossi.

 At last Onesimus can be useful indeed—to both Paul and Philemon, as well as to the Colossians and to God.
 This all happened because he did the right thing, returning to his master despite the risk.